dell/csm-docs/content/v2/deployment/offline/drivers/_index.md

 **NOTE:** It is recommended to use the same build tool for packing and unpacking of images (either docker or podman).

 ### Building an offline bundle
+>NOTE: Login to the `registry.redhat.io` registry using RedHat credentials before you proceed with offline bundle creation.

 This needs to be performed on a Linux system with access to the Internet as a git repo will need to be cloned, and container images pulled from public registries.